[Editor’s note] This post was originally published in January 2017. It has been updated and republished in May 2019.

 Things to Avoid to Minimize Your Risk of EBV & Cancer

 Just as important as “what to eat” is what not to eat.
 If you have symptoms or believe you have active EBV, you may need to avoid dairy, eggs, corn, and wheat until the situation is resolved.
-I typically recommend avoiding wheat and corn regardless.
+I typically recommend avoiding wheat and corn regardless as they are typically genetically modified and corn is loaded with aflatoxins.

 Always avoid unhealthy fats and cooking oils such as canola and soybean oils.
 And remember that genetic expression is turned on or off by lifestyle factors.
 What you eat, drink, do, and think determines genetic expression.
 Take charge of your health and your body will thank you.

 Remember that after the initial infection, EBV stays in your body throughout life.
 It has to be kept dormant, or it can reactivate.
-And as it is likely that you have been exposed to EBV, it would be prudent to include the above recommendations into your daily or weekly diet.
-As an empowered consumer, you can reduce your risk of EBV wreaking havoc with your health.
+And as it is likely that you have been exposed to EBV, it would be prudent to include the above recommendations into your daily diet.
+Also imperative is to reduce stress, a major cause of immune system dysfunction.
+As an empowered person, you can absolutely reduce the risk of EBV wreaking havoc on your health.

 Please help bring more awareness about the link between EBV and cancer by sharing this article with your friends and family below.